Kenya Family Safari

 By travelling on an Overland trip you have chosen a participation camping tour.
 This means that you will be helping your cook prepare meals for the group.
 You may also get the chance to help with the shopping.
 Your cook will come up with meal ideas and quantities needed for large groups.
 Participating in the camp is usually done on a duty roster system with group of 5 or 6 people (depending on group size) having a different camp job each day.
 If you have any dietary requirements please tell us at the time of booking, and also remind your crew at your welcome meeting.
 A typical camp breakfast might be toast with spreads, cereal, something hot such as eggs or pancakes, as well as tea and coffee.
 Lunch is almost always a sandwich with healthy salad and assorted fillings, sometimes with fruit to follow.
 On occasion there will be the opportunity to buy your lunch to allow you try the local cuisine or provide some variety to sandwiches.
 Dinner might be a BBQ, rice dish or pasta dish and there is always the chance to try some African food such as ugali and stew.
 Clean drinking water is provided on your overland truck and can be accessed at all times.
 Your crew will use this to cook and provide cordial at meal times.
 Please do not hesitate to use this water to minimise the consumption of plastic water bottles.
 Soft drinks and alcoholic beverages are not part of included meals.
 One thing is sure - you definitely won't go hungry or lose weight on your safari!
 When you aren't camping you will have the freedom to decide where, what and with whom you eat.

 KENYA The official currency of Kenya is the Kenyan Shilling (KES).
-All departure taxes should be included in your international flight ticket.
 When it comes to money matters on the trip, every traveller is a little different.
 You know your spending habits better than we do, so please budget a sensible amount for things like meals not included, drinks, shopping, optional activities, tipping and laundry.
 It’s always better to bring a little more than you think you’ll need.
 Also, make sure you’ve read your trip details thoroughly, so you know what’s included in the trip price and what isn’t.
 This should make budgeting a little easier.
 You’ll find this info in the Inclusions section of your Essential Trip Information (that’s this document).
 Please note: all recommendations for additional costs, tipping etc. are in USD.
 You will need to convert these into the relevant local currency.
 MEALS NOT INCLUDED Breakfast, dinner and most lunches are included while camping on our overland safaris.
 For lunches not included a budget of USD15 to USD35 per meal will be more than sufficient.
 For dinners not included, your leader will normally recommend options and restaurants where you can safely try the region's local specialties.
 Expect meals to cost between USD20 and USD50 per meal.
 These are indicative prices only.
 If you are on a tight budget and are happy to try local food, you can eat cheaper than this.
 TIPPING Gratuities aren’t compulsory on your trip, but they can make a big difference to locals employed in the tourism industry.
 If you are happy with the services provided, a tip is an appropriate way to thank them.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many destinations.
 Usually, the equivalent of around USD7 to USD14 per person per day to cover all tips is fine.
 TIPPING GUIDE To give you a bit of guidance, we’ve put together the following tipping notes.
 These are just suggestions, based on feedback from past travellers and our staff on the ground. - Your Crew (including Leaders, Drivers and Cooks): You may also consider tipping your crew for outstanding service throughout your trip.
 The amount is entirely a personal preference; however, USD2 to USD4 per staff member per day can be used as a guideline.
 Of course, you are free to tip more or less as you see fit, depending on your perception of service quality and the length of your trip.
 It is best to then divide these amounts into separate envelopes for each crew member.
 Remember, a tip is not compulsory and should only be given when you receive excellent service. - Local guides: Throughout your trip, you may, at times, have a local guide in addition to your leader.
 We suggest around USD2 per person, per day for local guides.
 Basic restaurants: When checking the bill, if a 10% service charge is added, tipping is not required.
 Otherwise, 10% of the total bill amount is appropriate. - We recommend bringing a range of smaller denominations of USD ($1, $5, $10) for tipping and small purchases.
 TIPPING KITTY Over the years we have found that many of our travellers find the need for tipping local guides and operators to be both tiresome and embarrassing, especially if they don't have the correct small change.
 To overcome this, your leader might raise the idea of a group tipping kitty.
 At your group meeting, your tour leader may discuss the idea of running this kitty, whereby everybody contributes an equal amount and then your tour leader pays the tips as you go.
 The leader will keep a running record of all monies spent (except restaurant tips).
 The record can be checked at any time, and any money remaining at the end of the tour will be returned to group members.
 This kitty does not include tips for your leader and crew.
 EMERGENCY FUNDS We try to plan for every eventuality, but some things are beyond our control.
 Please make sure you bring an extra USD500 for emergencies (e.g., natural disasters, or civil unrest).
 Sometimes, these things necessitate last-minute changes to our itineraries, and we can’t guarantee there won’t be some extra costs involved.
 CREDIT CARDS, ATMS AND MONEY EXCHANGE: Credit cards are generally accepted in tourist shops and some restaurants across Africa.
 Visa and Mastercard are generally preferred over American Express, Diners, etc. Smaller venues take cash only.
 Foreign currency is easily changed at exchange bureaus, and they generally offer the best rates.
 With ATMs being increasingly available in many major towns and cities and even some campsites, credit or debit cards are a convenient way to access money.
 Be aware that your withdrawing limit may vary from country to country (regardless of your withdrawing limit in your home country), and it can be as low as the equivalent of USD100 per day.
 Throughout Africa, cards with the Visa logo are most readily recognized, although MasterCard is also accepted in most places.
 A charge is made for each international transaction - please check with your bank how much this fee will be.
 Check with your bank before leaving home that your card can be used as a debit card in Africa.
 You may also want to notify your bank that you are visiting Africa as it's not unknown for banks to freeze cards which show sudden transactions in other countries.
 If you're on a multi-country tour, your tour leader will be able to give you an approximate idea of how much money you may need for your stay in each country.
 PLEASE NOTE: Many businesses and banks in Africa, especially East Africa, do not accept US dollar notes older than 2013.
 When exchanging USD into local currency, we strongly recommend using medium to large bills ($20, $50, $100), in good condition, 2013 series onwards.
 Ensure you do not bring torn, marked, or damaged bills.
 The slightest marking can result in your bill being rejected.

 What you need to bring will vary according to the trip style you have chosen, the countries you are visiting and when you are travelling.
 Generally speaking, we recommend you pack as lightly as possible and make sure that you are able to carry and lift your own luggage, and walk with it for short distances.
 Most travellers carry their luggage in a backpack, although an overnight bag with a shoulder strap would suffice if you travel lightly.
 Smaller bags or backpacks with wheels are convenient although we recommend your bag has carry straps.
 You'll also need a day pack/bag to carry water and a camera etc for day trips.
 Below are some ideas and helpful tips on what you specifically need for this trip.
 ESSENTIALS: - Sleeping bag.
 We recommend a 3–4 season sleeping bag because it can get very cold at night in winter months in desert and mountainous regions.
 Sleeping bags are also available for hire (if pre-booked).
 Please speak to your sales consultant, at least 14 days prior to departure, if you wish to hire one. - Pillow or travel pillow. - Closed in shoes.
 As this trip includes camping and/or bush walking we highly recommend that you take a pair of comfortable, closed-in walking shoes.
 Closed-in shoes will help to protect your feet from cuts and scratches when walking through bush/grass-lands, and will also act as a barrier protection in rare cases against bites or stings from dangerous animals in this environment. - Lightweight clothing.
 You will need to bring a mixture of lightweight clothing, some warm items for the evenings, and long shirts and pants for protection against mosquitoes in the malaria areas.
 Clothes should be easy to wash and dry.
 Shorts down to the knees are ideal for warmer weather.
 Some people like to take jeans for evenings out but they can be tough to dry and should not be used for trekking.
 Avoid nylon and other synthetics, which can be very uncomfortable in hot weather.
 Ex-military or military style clothing and equipment is NOT recommended. - Waterproof/windproof jacket is a good idea for wet days, and early morning or evening game activities when it can be cool. - Warm fleece and beanie for morning and evening game drives. - Sun protection - hat, sunscreen, sunglasses - Towel (or travel towel) - Toiletries- toothbrush, toothpaste, toilet paper, shampoo, shower gel/soap, body lotion etc - Sandals to wear in public showers RECOMMENDED: - A waterproof toiletry bag (that can hang on a nail on the back of a door) will be useful to keep your clothes dry inside basic camp shower structures.
 Plastic bags are banned in some African countries. - A good quality headlamp or torch for around the campsite at night. - Personal medical kit.
 Your guide will carry a large kit but we recommend you carry items such as mild pain killers, electrolytes, anti-diarrhoeal, antibacterial gel, wet wipes, bandaids/plasters etc. - Insect repellent. - Water bottle.
 We recommend at least a 1.5litre capacity.
 The sale of bottled water contributes to an enormous environmental problem around the world.
 In addition to the water in bottles, the production of a 1 litre plastic bottle takes 2 litres of water and 200ml of oil.
 A large proportion end up in limited landfill or discarded in waterways and natural environments. - Camera with spare battery or power bank. - Binoculars OPTIONAL: - Sleep sheet.
 If you are travelling during the hot season you may wish to also pack a sleep sheet so you will be comfortable no matter what the weather. - Thermarest.
 While we provide a basic camping mattress for each client, some travellers find they like the extra comfort of a double layer. - Ear plugs to guard against a snoring tent-mate - A good book, journal, music, podcasts, etc. for the long drives. - A small bottle of biodegradable laundry soap and string for hand washing and hanging your clothes - toilet paper and soap to carry in your day bag - Bathers.
 Some camps may have access to swimming pools.
 LUGGAGE LIMIT: The weight limit for luggage on all trucks is maximum 20kg.
 The size of luggage that can be brought on our overland trips is limited by the individual locker space on the trucks.
 The average locker size measures 26 inches long, 18 inches wide and 10 inches high.
 Your main luggage will be stored in these lockers with day bags stored at your feet or on the overhead shelf.
 For this reason, we highly recommend you pack light with luggage no larger than the locker dimensions.
 Traditional, framed suitcases will not fit in the truck lockers.
 Backpacks or duffel bags are an ideal choice.
 You will need to bring your own lock for your locker.
 We recommend a 20-30mm sized padlock.
 Please contact your booking consultant if you think you will have issues with this luggage limitation.
 VALUABLES: Please try to avoid bringing unnecessary valuables, and use your hotel safe and the safe on the overland truck to store the bulk of your money, passport, and airline tickets.
 It’s also a good idea to purchase a money belt or pouch that is easily hidden.
 We strongly recommend that you photocopy all important documents e.g. air tickets, passport, vaccination certificate, etc. and keep the copies separate from the originals.
 While not valid, a photocopy makes it very much easier to obtain replacements if necessary.
 POWER: Our overland vehicles are equipped with UK socket power outlets at each seat to use while on the road, while some camps will have powered sites to charge your devices when not on the road.
 We also recommend power banks and multi country power converters.
 CONSERVATIVE DRESS FOR WOMEN: In many parts of Africa women travelers should dress modestly as there is a wide range of cultural differences.
 Wear skirts or shorts that reach just above the knee and tops that cover shoulders at a minimum.
 If visiting coastal areas wear a cover-up when you step off the beaches.